glasgowhackerspace/policies/README.md

 Style guide:

-  * This document is intended to be read by ordinary users of the Hacklab.
+  * This document is intended to be read by ordinary users of Glasgow Hackerspace.
   * Use plain English.
   * Keep it simple.
   * Policies should be proportional and realistic, or they will be ignored.